Chairperson Mencap Trust Company Ltd

 Meet the Board

-Common decisions are delegated to the small Mencap Trust Company Team, who are guided by agreed policies.
+Common decisions are delegated to the Mencap Trust Company Team, who are guided by agreed policies.
 The board carefully considers the less common and more complex decisions using their extensive knowledge and experience.
 They always hold the individual beneficiary’s dreams and needs in mind.

 Christine Cryne has a deep understanding of learning disability and other disability (gained through her work with Brain Wave, Muscular Dystrophy Campaign and Dimensions).
 Christine is chair of Dimensions Quality Committee and is expert in evaluating and championing person-centred services.